Happyr/NormalDistributionBundle/README.md

-# HappyR Normal Distribution Bundle
+# Happyr Normal Distribution Bundle

 A bundle to calculate distributions and some statistical important values with those distributions.

-The bundle has 64% test coverage.

 ## The API